 The classroom won’t fully prepare you for your first experience managing a staff.
 Experienced and successful managers discuss their early experiences and the lessons they learned.
 This session looks at common management pitfalls and how to inspire, develop, and motivate, all while meeting deadlines and achieving department objectives.

-Speakers: Cyndi Ramirez Ryan, Frances Correa, Jim Huerta
+Speakers: Cyndi Ramirez Ryan, Frances Correa, James R. Huerta

 A Plan Worth Funding